aws-samples/amazon-fsx-ebs-snapshot-mgmt-sample/README.md

 </p>

 ## Deployment
+1. Clone this repository to your laptop/desktop.
-1. Zip the Lambda function code.
+2. Zip the Lambda function code.
-   1. Zip the file 'lambda/sfn-trigger/lambda_function.py' into a zip file named 'sfn-trigger.zip'
+   1. Zip the file 'lambda/sfn-trigger/lambda_function.py' into a file named 'sfn-trigger.zip'
-   2. Zip the file 'lambda/snap-manager/lambda_function.py' into a zip file named 'snap-manager.zip'
+   2. Zip the file 'lambda/snap-manager/lambda_function.py' into a file named 'snap-manager.zip'
 2. Upload the Lambda zip files to an S3 bucket
 3. Deploy the Snapshot Management Cloudformation template.
    1. Open the Cloudformation management console and select the Cloudformation template: